toxeek/sysadmin-stuff/README.md

 nse.cfg  utils.sh
 ```

-#### I do a nmap scan of an IP to show that you had htt-headers script and dependencies installed correctly, and as a PoC [do not expect me to show you how to exploit stuff]
+#### I do a nmap scan of an IP to show that you had http-headers nse script, and dependencies, installed correctly, and to serve as a PoC [do not expect me to show you how to exploit stuff]

 ### so instead actually these are the steps to install the "goodies"
 #### example of cloning and execution (see above as well, as does not matter where you clone)